AgoraIO-Community/ContentContributorGuides/Content-Topics.md

 ## Available Content Topics
 Interested in the [Agora Content Contributor Program](https://www.agora.io/en/agora-content-contributor-program/) but aren't sure what to write about?
 Below is a list of suggeted topics for content we would be interested in seeing.

+### Active speaker highlight in a grid view video call
+- Web
+- Anroid
+- iOS
+- other platforms available

+### Hand gesture recognition during video call
+(Speaker can physically raise hand in the video call.
+Other speakers will see a notification)
+- Web
+- Android
+- iOS
+- other platforms available

+### Broadcast: host and audience role swtich
+(Audience can request to speak.
+Host can approve to promote the audience to speak)
+- Web (Community-Pending)
+- Android
+- React
+- React native
+- iOS
+- other platforms available

+### Muted microphone reminder
+- Web (Community-Pending)
+- Android
+- React
+- React Native
+- iOS

 ### Build many to many, live voice broadcast
 - Android
 - Windows